DHTMLX/docs-suite/docs/slider/api/slider_helpmessage_config.md

 @descr:

-The property is useful while using Slider in form.
+The property is useful while using Slider in Form.

 @changelog: added in v6.4